genomic-medicine-sweden/meta-val/README.md

    - Visualize the extracted reads using `IGV` (Integrative Genomics Viewer) to provide a graphical representation for detailed analysis.

 6. **Perform quality check**
-   - Conduct quality checks on the target reads using `FASTQC` and `MultiQC` to ensure data quality and reliability.
+   - Conduct quality checks on the target reads using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [MultiQC](<(http://multiqc.info/)>) to ensure data quality and reliability.

 ### Orange Workflow - Verify Identified Viruses

+This workflow is activated by enabling the `--perform_extract_reads` option and disabling the `--taxid`.

 1. **Decontamination**

-   - Decontaminate reads by filtering the output files from metagenomics classifiers like `Kraken2`, `Centrifuge`, or `DIAMOND`, which may include false positives.
+   - Filter the output files from metagenomics classifiers like [Kraken2](https://ccb.jhu.edu/software/kraken2/), [Centrifuge](https://ccb.jhu.edu/software/centrifuge/), or [DIAMOND](https://github.com/bbuchfink/diamond) to remove false positives and background contaminations.
 This step compares results to the negative control and identifies likely present species based on user-defined thresholds.

 2. **Extract viral TaxIDs**

-   - Extract viral TaxIDs predicted by taxonomic classification tools such as `Kraken2`, `Centrifuge`, and `DIAMOND`.
+   - Extract **_viral_** TaxIDs predicted by taxonomic classification tools such as `Kraken2`, `Centrifuge`, and `DIAMOND`.

 3. **Extract reads**